-Use the Teacher's Writing Skills Checklist Lesson 6 and suggestions on TM pp. 112-14
+- Use the Teacher's Writing Skills Checklist Lesson 6 and suggestions on TM pp. 112-14 - □ Paper-clip your checklist to the top of her work.

 - □ Go over your comments and suggestions with student before she writes her final draft. - □ Student writes her "Describing a Season" final draft.